aximu/C_code_set/README.md

 # C_code_set
-This repository is  used to collect some useful C codes.
+This repository is  used to collect some of my C codes.
 This is my first repository.